Last Updated: 2021-01-20

 Raiven does not solicit any information from children under 14 years of age.
 Raiven will not knowingly collect personal information from children without insisting that they seek prior parental consent if required by applicable law.
 Raiven will only use or disclose personal information about a child to the extent permitted by law, to seek parental consent pursuant to local law and regulations, or to protect a child.

 If you are a parent or guardian of a child under the age of 13 and believe he or she has disclosed personal information to us please contact us at email@example.com.
 A parent or guardian of a child under the age of 13 may review and request deletion of such child’s personal information as well as prohibit the use thereof.

 Raiven has implemented commercially reasonable security measures that are appropriate to the nature of the information that we collect and are designed to safeguard that information from unauthorized access, destruction, use, modification, or disclosure.
-To the extent we utilize third party service providers, such Amazon S3 cloud service, to store your personal information, those third party service providers are obligated to also protect your personal information.
+To the extent we utilize third-party service providers, such as Amazon S3 cloud service, to store your personal information, those third-party service providers are obligated to also protect your personal information.

 Only Raiven and Raiven authorized entities are allowed to access information stored on our servers.
 Unauthorized accessing of Raiven information stored on our servers is a violation of the law.

 Notwithstanding the above, no data transmission or storage system can be guaranteed to be fully secure.
 As a result, while we strive to protect information transmitted on or through the Site, we cannot and do not guarantee or warrant the security of any information you transmit on or through the Site, and you do so at your own risk.